-Killoe is a rural community, situated 6 miles north of Longford town in the Irish midlands.
-It is bordered by Newtownforbes, Drumlish, Ballinamuck, Ballinalee, Edgeworthstown and Longford Town.
-The major attractions to visitors include rural Irish tranquility, proximity to key fishing areas in North Longford and Cavan and the views from the slopes of Corn Hill (the highest point in Longford).
+Killoe is a rural community and parish, situated six miles north of Longford town in the Irish midlands County of Longford.
+It is bordered by the parishes of Clonguish, Drumlish & Ballinamuck, Clonbroney, Edgeworthstown and Longford Town.
+The major attractions to visitors include rural Irish tranquility, proximity to key fishing areas in North Longford and Cavan and the views from the slopes and walkway on Corn Hill (the highest point in Longford).
 There are two village populations at Ennybegs & Cullyfad and the area has a population of approx 1600 people.
 The Camlin river flows through Killoe on its way to the Shannon.

 Killoe offers the following local services and facilities…